NVIDIA/nautobot-app-nvdatamodels/.github/PULL_REQUEST_TEMPLATE.md

 # GitHub Actions CI

-The Jenkins CI system has been replaced by GitHub Actions self-hosted runners.

-The GitHub Actions CI will run automatically when the "Run CICD" label is added to the PR.
+The GitHub Actions CI will run automatically when the PR is created.
-To re-run CI remove and add the label again.
-To run CI on an untrusted fork, a Nautobot FSUs user with write access must first click "Approve and run".

 # Before your PR is "Ready for review"
 **Pre checks**: